MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/moodle-plugin-configuration.md

         ✔ Update all accounts in Moodle for users in Azure AD.

     1. In the **User Creation Restriction** section, you can set up a filter to limit the Azure AD users that are synced to Moodle.
-    1. In the **Course Sync** section, you can select to automatically create Groups, such as teams for some, or all, of your existing Moodle courses.
+    1. In the **Course Sync** section, you can select **Course sync customization** option to enable the automatic creation of Groups and Teams for some, or all, of your existing Moodle courses.

 1. To validate [cron](https://docs.moodle.org/310/en/Cron) tasks and to run them manually for the first time, navigate to **Site administration** > **Server** > **Tasks** > **Scheduled tasks**.

-    1. Scroll down and find the **Sync users with Azure AD** task and select **Run now**.
+    1. Scroll down and find the **Sync Moodle courses to Microsoft Teams** task and select **Run now**.
+        1. This will create groups and Teams if any owner is found.
+        1. If the user has `local/o365:teamowner` capability in the course context, the user is a team owner.
+If the user has `local/o365:teammember` capability in the course context, the user is a team member.
+        1. The default *Teacher* role has the `local/o365:teamowner" capability`, and the default *Student* role has the the `local/o365:teammember` capability.

     > [!NOTE]
     >